Conservatives make last-minute push for border security in debt ceiling package

 House conservatives have launched an 11th-hour effort to include tougher border security measures as part of the emerging package to prevent a government default.

-In a letter to the bipartisan leaders negotiating a debt limit compromise, the Republican Study Committee (RSC) argued that the migrant influx at the Southern border is, like the threat of default, a crisis facing the country.
+In a letter to the bipartisan leaders negotiating a debt limit compromise, the Republican Study Committee (RSC) argued the migrant influx at the Southern border is — like the threat of default — a crisis facing the country.
 The group is pushing to attach the GOP’s House-passed border bill to any deal that lifts the government’s borrowing cap.

 “The security of our border is inextricably linked to the fiscal security of our nation,” the group, led by Reps.
 Kevin Hern (R-Okla.) and Ben Cline (R-Va.), wrote to President Biden, Speaker Kevin McCarthy (R-Calif.) and the other leaders navigating the talks.

-The proposal is dead on arrival with Democrats in both the White House and Congress, but by highlighting the border crisis it calls attention to an issue that resonates with conservative voters and puts Biden on the defensive.
+The proposal is dead on arrival with Democrats in the White House and Congress, but by highlighting the border crisis, it calls attention to an issue that resonates with conservative voters and puts Biden on the defensive.

 “The present border crisis may go down as the most preventable debacle in our nation’s history,” the RSC letter reads.